TheAwiteb/oxide_todo/README.md

 cargo run
 ```
 Just like that, you have a RESTful API running on your machine.
-And if you want to see the logs, run the following commands:
+If you want to see the logs, you can run the following command:
 ```bash
 RUST_LOG=debug cargo run
 ```

 ### Documentation
-- The API documentation is available at [http://localhost:8080/docs/swagger/](http://localhost:8080/docs/swagger/)
+- The API documentation is available at `{HOST}:{PORT}/docs/swagger/` (default: [http://localhost:8080/docs/swagger](http://localhost:8080/docs/swagger/))
-- The OpenAPI specification is available at [http://localhost:8080/docs/openapi.json](http://localhost:8080/docs/openapi.json)
+- The OpenAPI specification is available at `{HOST}:{PORT}/docs/openapi.json` (default: [http://localhost:8080/docs/openapi.json](http://localhost:8080/docs/openapi.json))

 ### Environment variables
+Rename the `.env.example` file to `.env` and change the values to your needs.
+Empty default means that the variable is required.
 <!-- Table of enviroment variables -->
 | Name | Description | Default |
 | --- | --- | --- |